Alex is a School of Visual Arts graduate with a passion for media, writing and animation. He writes reviews for film, television, and games.

 For those that follow the anime, Tai is the brave yet stubborn leader of the group.
 In this movie, he goes through an arc where he is hesitant to take action in fighting the infected Digimon due to the damages that both his and the enemy Digimon cause to Odaiba.
 His behavior in the movie is considered debatable among fans.
 On one hand, it is understandable that Tai is afraid that he doesn't want to see innocent lives hurt during the attacks.
 On the other hand, especially with newcomers, Tai refusing to listen to his friends, including the climax where their Digimon get constantly thrashed by Alphamon, would make him like a cowardly dick.
 Granted, Tai eventually came back to his senses, so no hard done.
 His partner Digimon is Agumon.
 Once you get past his love for food, he is a friendly yet sharp-minded creature who knows his life purpose.
 Not to mention evolving from the Tyrannosaur-like Greymon to the humanoid metallic warrior WarGreymon.
 Once he and MetalGarurumon are together, they unite into the mighty Royal Knight Digimon known as Omnimon.

 Then, we shift our focus to the new and exclusive characters of the film series.
 On the human side, we have Meiko Mochizuki.
-She is the very shy new girl in Tai's school who is constantly looking her pat cat.
+She is the very shy new girl in Tai's school who is constantly looking at her pet cat.
 Daigo Nishijima is Tai's homeroom teacher who later assists them during the movie.
 Maki Himekawa is the government agent and childhood friend of Daigo who monitors the suspicious activity that the infected Digimon cause.
 With the Digimon themselves, we have a cat-like Digimon named Meicoomon and the silent but destructive Royal Knight Digimon known as Alphamon.
 All that these characters have in common is one word: "mysterious".
 Since this is the first movie, the word fits as we learn more about them in the later films.

 As mentioned before, most of the original voice actors from the Saban dub have reprised their roles while some have been replaced due to unavailability, retirement or having passed away.
 Though few of the actors sound they have aged and the replacements don't sound exactly like the original actors, they all perform pretty well along with help building the nostalgia factor.
 The most noteworthy and highlighted voice actor among the cast is Joshua Seth, the original voice of Tai.
 For those who don't know, Joshua Seth retired from voice acting some time ago to focus on his mentalist and magician career.
 One time, when a made-for-television movie called Revenge of Diaboromon was dubbed, he was replaced by Jason Spisak.
 But, once the movie series was being dubbed and happily accepted an offer reprising his role, it felt like a breath of fresh air.
-While some fans may be divided on Tai's character arc, Joshua made up for it and shows us that he still has that charisma and charm that what fans remember about Tai.
+While some fans may be divided on Tai's character arc, Joshua made up for it and shows us that he still has that charisma and charm that fans remember about Tai.